Variables

 Naming

-Use UPPER_SNAKE_CASE for global variables:
+Use UPPER_SNAKE_CASE for global and project variables:

 | Good | Bad |